daniel-vera-g/latex-markdown-templates/README.md

 default LaTeX template.
 You can set variables with `-V/--variable` when using `pandoc` or preferably put them into a [YAML front matter](http://assemble.io/docs/YAML-front-matter.html).

+## Actoknowledge

+This is mainly a fork of: <https://github.com/lauritzsh/pandoc-markdown-template>